vnavascues/direct-request-coordinator/README_HACKATON.md

 # Direct Request Coordinator

-A framework, contracts & job specs mgmt tools, that enable a requester to pay to a node-op only as much LINK is required to cover the gas used on fulfillment, plus some profit margin set by the node-op.
+A framework, contracts & job spec mgmt tools, that enable a requester to pay to a node-op only as much LINK is required to cover the gas used on fulfillment, plus some profit margin set by the node-op.

 ## Inspiration